21 Wing Shapes & Nomenclature

 (3)

-The taper ratio may also be used in cases where the wing is not exactly linearly tapered as a means of quantifying the average taper of the wing planform.
+The taper ratio may also be used in cases where the wing is not precisely linearly tapered to quantify the average taper of the wing planform.

 Wings may not only taper in planform but also in thickness or, indeed, as combinations of taper and thickness, as shown in the figure below.
-The use of both taper and thickness together gives considerable engineering latitude in tailoring the shape of the wing to meet a given level of aerodynamic performance and also minimizes structural loads and weight.
-A further aerodynamic advantage may be gained with the option of using different airfoil sections along the span, e.g., using a relatively thin airfoil section at the wing tip for low drag where the structural loads are lower.
+Using both taper and thickness together gives considerable engineering latitude in tailoring the shape of the wing to meet a given level of aerodynamic performance and minimizes structural loads and weight.
+A further aerodynamic advantage may be gained by using different airfoil sections along the span, e.g., using a relatively thin airfoil section at the wing tip for low drag where the structural loads are lower.

 Sweepback of a Wing

-Aerodynamically, the component of the flight Mach number that is perpendicular to the leading edge of the wing primarily affects the lift and drag.
+Aerodynamically, the component of the flight Mach number perpendicular to the wing’s leading edge primarily affects the lift and drag, with an assumption that the Mach number parallel to the leading edge makes no contribution, which is often referred to as the independence principle.
+Thus, for aerodynamic analysis the free-stream Mach number, that is, the flight Mach number of the aircraft, is generally resolved into components normal and parallel to the leading edge of the wing based on the local sweep angle.
 Wings can also be swept forward to obtain the same effect.
 However, a problem with a forward-swept wing is that it is aeroelastically unstable and tends to twist nose-up under the action of aerodynamic loads, so forward sweep is rarely used.

 The sweepback angle is often defined by the angle made by the location of the 1/4-chord points along the span of the wing, i.e., or it may be alternatively defined by the leading edge and trailing edge angles, i.e., by the values